I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_registration_state.md

 This text should provide additional information to the user when the registration state is either
      <b>WwanRegisterStatePartner</b> or
      <b>WwanRegisterStateRoaming</b>.
 This member is optional.

-`uNwError`

-A network specific error, in the event of a registration failure.
-For more information about this
-     member, see the following
-     "Remarks" section.

 `WwanRegFlags`